Faculty and Advisory Board

 Faculty • Advisory Board • Director

 Dr. Makadon is the lead editor of The Fenway Guide to Lesbian, Gay, Bisexual, and Transgender Health, published by the American College of Physicians in 2008, with a new edition being released in early 2015.
-In addition to writing numerous articles and chapters related to LGBT health, he served on the Committee on LGBT Health Issues and Research Gaps and Opportunities of the Institute of Medicine of the U.S. National Academy of Sciences for The Health of Lesbian, Gay, Bisexual, and Transgender People: Building a Foundation for Better Understanding in March, 2011.
+In addition to writing numerous articles and chapters related to LGBT health, he served on the Advisory Committee on the Advisory Committee to the Institute of Medicine of the U.S. National Academy of Sciences in the preparation of The Health of Lesbian, Gay, Bisexual, and Transgender People: Building a Foundation for Better Understanding in March, 2011.

 Gal Mayer, MD